Reducing time to trust in competitive Fortnite

 Existing tools introduce compounding friction.

-Discord channels are noisy and ephemeral.
+Discord channels are noisy.
 Messages are quickly buried.
 Filtering for serious competitors is limited.
-Performance metrics such as Power Ranking (PR) and earnings are frequently self-reported and difficult to verify.
-Initiating contact requires repeated cold outreach, and validation still depends on trial games.
+Performance metrics such as Power Ranking (PR) and earnings are self-reported and difficult to verify.
+Initiating contact requires repeated cold outreach, and validation still depends on practice games.

 Approach

-My research began with a focused interview with a competitive player, followed by an analysis of Reddit discussions and direct observation of discovery workflows within Discord communities.
+My research began with an interview with a competitive player and their friends, followed by an analysis of Reddit discussions and direct observation of discovery workflows within Discord communities.

 A consistent pattern emerged.
 Players ultimately evaluated potential teammates through gameplay rather than through written descriptions or statistics.
 Metrics such as earnings and PR provided context, but clips revealed a player’s consistency, game awareness, and performance under pressure.